 Frequently Asked Questions

-Vanguard Bond Fund is not a good investment right now because you can get higher returns in other asset classes, such as stocks
+Vanguard bond funds are a good investment because they’re passive investments with low risk.
+However, you could get higher returns in other asset classes such as stocks.

-Both institutional and retail investors can invest in bond funds.
+Anyone who is of legal age can invest in Vanguard bond funds.
+Both institutional and retail investors have access to the bonds market and can invest in bond funds.

 Yes, Vanguard bond funds are a passive form of investment in the bond market, which is relatively less risky than other forms of investment.
 Moreover, they offer beginners a diversified bond portfolio that is managed by a professional, and the monthly interest is a good way to earn a steady income.

 A bond is a debt obligation issued by a government or corporation, while a bond fund is a basket of multiple individual bonds traded as a single unit.
 So bond funds offer an easy way to get a diversified bond portfolio.